shubhamsomwanshi11/Roxiller-Shubham/README.md

 # Roxiller Systems Assignment
 Demo : [shubhamsomwanshi11-roxiller.vercel.app](https://shubhamsomwanshi11-roxiller.vercel.app)
+(This may take time to load please wait..)

 This project is an assignment for **Roxiller Systems**, where an API has been built to fetch data from a third-party API, initialize a database with seed data, and provide various endpoints for listing transactions, gathering statistics, and generating charts.